 Try Bankrate's calculator to help decide whether to get a home equity loan or a HELOC.

 Remember: Home values can crash

 Another reason to be careful with home equity loans is that the value of your home can fluctuate, up or down, over time.
-If the value drops and you've extracted cash, you could end up owing more than your home is worth, says Justin Lopatin, vice president of residential banking for PERL Mortgage in Chicago.
+If the value drops and you've extracted cash, you could end up owing more than your home is worth, says Justin Lopatin, vice president of mortgage lending for PERL Mortgage in Chicago.

-"What if you take out all this money to do a home improvement project or make an investment and five years later, property values drop 10 percent?
+"What if you take out all this money to do a home improvement project or make an investment and 5 years later, property values drop 10%?
 Now you have a higher balance and no equity," Lopatin says.
 "That could be bad."

 Bad things can happen to good people

 Yet another risk is loss of your income to repay the loan, says Andy Tilp, president of Trillium Valley Financial Planning, a fee-only financial planning firm in Sherwood, Oregon.

 "Too many people used their equity as a piggy bank in the mid-2000s only to discover the bank expects to be paid back.
 If the borrower is incapable of paying back the funds, they put their home in jeopardy," Tilp says.
 "Anyone getting a loan against their home equity needs to have a plan in place to know they can repay it, even in the event of a job loss, poor investment returns and a drop in real estate prices."

 The bottom line is that home equity extraction can give you cash for whatever you need or want, but no matter how much you can borrow, any amount is too much if you can't repay it.